openactive/test-interface/header.md

 ## Overview

 This interface must be implemented by the Booking System to make use of the "Controlled" test mode within the [OpenActive Test Suite](https://github.com/openactive/openactive-test-suite/).
-For the "Random" test mode, opportunities that match the criteria specified in the `TestOpportunityCriteria` enumeration must exist in the Booking System.
+For the "Random" test mode, opportunities that match the criteria specified in the `TestOpportunityCriteriaEnumeration` enumeration must exist in the Booking System.

 This interface and associated namespace is defined as a convenience to aid testing of the Open Booking API.
 Booking Systems MUST NOT expose this interface in production environments.